You want smart political talk without the meltdowns?

 He is in cognitive decline.

-Tragic that the people around him are continuing to prop him up on a world stage in order to keep power, but it is have a devastating effect on the strength of the United States of America.
+I think it's tragic, tragic that the people around him are continuing to prop him up on a world stage in order to keep power.

-If this was a time, if this was a time to take bold action against the United States of America, you would certainly do it when you have someone in charge that they can't even, you know, keep their thoughts together for more than an hour or two a day.
+Every country knows right now if this was a time, if this was a time to take bold action against the United States of America, you would certainly do it when you have someone in charge that can't even keep their thoughts together for more than an hour or two a day.

 Unbelievable.

-Uh, your calls on the other side, 800-941 Sean.
+Your call's on the other side, 800-941-Sean.

-As we continue, we're in Alpharetta, Georgia for the big debate tonight.
+As we continue, we're in Alpharetta, Georgia, for the big debate tonight.

-Ron DeSantis versus Governor Gavin Newsom.
+Ron DeSantis versus Governor Gavin Newsome.

 You don't want to miss it.

-We hold these truth to be self-evident.
+We hold these shoes to be self-evident.

-All men and women created by the Go you know the you know the thing.
+All men and women created by the go-you know the thing.

-And it is on right now.
+Annody is on right now.

 And I'm Carol Markowitz.